KhiemLikestoProgram/Terminals/README.md

 # I'm too lazy but
 - Python
 - Batch (install run.bat)
-> Reminder: Do not install this, this is alpha (and also i'm just a beginner)
+> Reminder: Do not install this, this is not modified-to-fit-everyone yet! (if you want to download, search for a path in the program that doesn't exist and then add the folder (or replace with your path).)